YunzhiYike/nodepay/README.md

 > You can communicate via telegram.

 ## Use 🚗
-> copy nodepay bin file and accounts.txt file to your server
+> copy nodepay bin file cookies.txt proxy.txt config.yml files to your server

 ### Cookie Fetch
 > If you find cookie extraction troublesome you can try our paid service, please contact us on telegram.